Use of analgesia for routine husbandry procedures

 Perioperative analgesia refers to use of drugs pre-operatively, intra-operatively and postoperatively to alleviate pain associated with surgical procedures.
 Analgesics are usually restricted as Schedule 4 (S4) drugs in Poisons legislation.
 However, certain registered veterinary preparations may be exempt from this restriction in some jurisdictions.

-A registered preparation containing local anaesthetics and adrenaline (now an S5 registered preparation) is available to provide pain relief following mulesing in sheep, as well as castration and tail docking in both lambs and calves1.
-It is recommended that all lambs and calves undergoing these procedures are provided analgesia.
+An S5 registered topical preparation containing local anaesthetics and adrenaline is available to provide pain relief following mulesing, castration, and tail docking in sheep, as well as castration and disbudding/dehorning in calves1.

 Appropriate use of topical local anaesthetics by operators, under veterinary direction, for other potentially painful procedures such as dehorning offers great potential to relieve pain, and further development of appropriate mechanisms for effective delivery of local anaesthetic is encouraged.
 Extension of registration of the available product to include additional species such as pigs, is similarly encouraged, once work to determine safe residue limits and withholding periods is complete.

-Injectable local anaesthetics have the potential to reduce the acute pain associated with a procedure, but the skill required to administer the anaesthetic, safety implications and the pain associated with administration also need to be considered.
+Injectable local anaesthetics have the potential to reduce the acute pain associated with a procedure, but the safety implications, the skill and anatomical knowledge required to administer the anaesthetic, and the pain associated with administration also need to be considered.
 Veterinarians are best placed to determine the circumstances where injectable local anaesthetics are appropriate.

-Non-steroidal anti-inflammatory drugs (NSAIDs) are registered for food-producing animals and may be used to minimise perioperative pain.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are registered for food-producing animals and may be used to minimise perioperative pain either alone or with a local anaesthetic product.
 Their benefits in reducing discomfort have been scientifically proven2,3,4 and their use should be supported and encouraged, particularly as they have the potential to provide longer lasting analgesia than local anaesthesia alone.

 - Fisher A.D, Paull D.R, Lee C, Atkinson SJ, Colditz IG.
 New Research on Methods for Alleviating Pain in Farm Animals.
 CSIRO Livestock Industries.
 Australian Animal Welfare Strategy Science Summit on Pain and Pain Management, May 2007 – Proceedings